SLIPP-isotopes/MDS_Antarctica_Showcase/README.md

 1. Data folder: [data/](./data/)

 Holds the raw and preprocessed data used in the rest of the project.
-The directory should be empty upon cloning, and filled with data following the instructions in [Downloading Data](#2-downloading-data).
+The directory contains fake raw data as well as the preprocessed input files.

 2. Images folder: [img/](./img/)